 The FBI Files

-The investigation into the cases described involve cults, child sex trafficking and kompromat.
+The investigation into the cases described cults, child sex trafficking and kompromat.
 In recent decades, the mainstream media has refused to report on such cases.
 Such cases (see below) have been “debunked” by the usual suspects that the Crime Syndicate uses for cover.
 But the FBI’s own investigation suggests the cases were real enough and points to cover ups.

 A timeline of events is in the report.